 The massive growth of startup communities all over the world is one of the global trends nowadays.
 Internet of Things (IoT), Big Data, robotics, artificial intelligence (AI), 3D printing, cloud technology – startups disrupting traditional businesses in ways no one could have ever predicted.
 It is happening now, and either you are aware of it or you are part of it (otherwise you would not be reading this).

 “Fully 80 percent of the products and services being consumed today are different from those that were being consumed five years ago.
 And five years from today, fully 80 percent of the products being used will be new and different from those being used today”, says Brian Tracy.

-Software – the Product or the Service?
+Software – a Product or a Service?

 A service, as The Economist defines it, is something that “you can’t drop on your foot” – which is technically not always true, think of all the digital products, like e-books, for example.
-Service is an economic activity between provider of the service and buyer, where a buyer does not get to exclusively own it.
+Service is an economic activity between a provider of the service and a buyer, where a buyer does not get to exclusively own it.

 What Is SaaS?

 SaaS stands for ‘Software as a Service’, Salesforce.com is probably the most famous SaaS.
 The model is so successful, it extended Salesforce’s reach far beyond its status as a CRM application provider and challenged many of the traditional enterprise software vendors.